Itiga/PREDII-Assignment/README.md

 The solution follows a standard RAG architecture:

-PDF Parsing
+1. PDF Parsing

-Text Chunking
+2. Text Chunking

-Embedding Generation
+3. Embedding Generation

-Vector Similarity Search
+4. Vector Similarity Search

-LLM-Based Structured Extraction
+5. LLM-Based Structured Extraction

 This separation keeps the pipeline modular and easy to reason about.

 Current Pipeline Logic
 1. PDF Text Extraction

-The system uses PyMuPDF (fitz) to extract raw text from each page.
+The system uses PyMuPDF to extract raw text from each page.

 Page-level text is concatenated into a single string.

-No OCR is applied (only machine-readable PDFs are supported).
+No OCR is applied.

 2. Text Chunking